NKVD troika: Background

-Sentence by the Kalinin Oblast NKVD troika condemning priest Peter Zinoviev to execution by shooting.

 The first troika was instituted in 1918, the members being Felix Dzerzhinsky, Yakov Peters, and Left SR V. Aleksandrovich.

-The first "operational troikas" (оперативная тройка) were introduced in the "centre", in the Moscow military okrug in 1929.
-The qualifier "operational" denotes they were based on the operational departments of the state police (OGPU).
-The troikas were tasked with administering quick punishment of anti-Soviet elements, without public trial or investigation.
-The sentences that were doled out, executions, were to be held in secret.

 In January 1930, as part of the collectivization program, the Soviet Politburo authorized the state police to screen the peasant population of the entire Soviet Union.
 Normal legal procedures were suspended and the corresponding OGPU order of the 2nd of February, specified the measures needed for "the liquidation of the kulaks as a class".
 This instituted a regional based system for these troikas to work, so that the operations could be handed locally and with a quicker result.
 In each region, the troikas would decide the fate of the landlords branded as "kulaks".
 The troika, composed of a member of the state police, a local communist party secretary, and a state procurator, had the authority to issue rapid and severe verdicts (death or exile) without the right to appeal.
 In effect they served as judges, juries, and executioners.

 The secret police troikas became an execution machine, implementing persecutions and torture of priests or other "anti-Soviet elements."
 This was done in secret and the victims of these trials often stood no chance at fighting the claims placed before them.
 They were often forced to give evidence against themselves and watch as the members of the troika sentenced them, often to death.

-Gradually, troikas were introduced to other parts of the Soviet Union for various and different purposes: "court troikas" (судебная тройка), "extraordinary troikas" (чрезвычайная тройка), and "special troikas" (специальная тройка).

 At the beginning of the Great Patriotic War the NKVD was tasked with deporting thousands of Germans from the Volga German Autonomous Soviet Socialist Republic.
 This decree issued from Moscow in 1941 was the responsibility of the Troika and all measures of decrees execution were left in the hands of the so-called three who made up this particular Troika.
 After the war responsibilities within the government began to shift and in 1952 two special Troikas were created.
 The first Troika consisted of Georgy Malenkov, Nikita Khrushchev (who was also heavily involved with the Great Purge and Show trial), and Nikolai Bulganin.
 The second consisted of Lavrentiy Beria, Mikhail Pervukhin, and Maksim Saburov.
 These troikas were created to make sure there were clear duties between party and state; although it was common to be involved on both party and state committees, this blurred the lines between party and state functions.